Directed by Sean Baker

 It's Christmas Eve in Tinseltown and Sin-Dee is back on the block.
 Upon hearing that her pimp boyfriend hasn't been faithful during the 28 days she was locked up, the working girl and her best friend, Alexandra, embark on a mission to get to the bottom of the scandalous rumor.
 Their rip-roaring odyssey leads them through various subcultures of Los Angeles, including an Armenian family dealing with their own repercussions of infidelity.

 ★★★★½ review by Lucy on Letterboxd

 A reinvigorating reminder of what indie filmmaking can—and should—do, this bracingly brilliant new movie from Starlet writer-director Sean Baker tells an L.A. story so florid and electric that it feels like a Pedro Almodóvar remake of Crank.

 Far and away my favorite final shot of 2015.

 ★★★★ review by Willow Catelyn on Letterboxd

 Sean Baker's cinema is one that sees the humanity in all individuals above any sense of injected characterization.
 His camera follows instead of insists upon itself and it creates a sense of verite within his work.
 This is only amplified by the fact that this is informed by iphone filters and attention to current technologies that people may use to document their real lives.
 This is what I find most impressive about Tangerine: it documents instead of dramatizing, and sees these people simply for who they are.
 There's no patting itself on the back for being a story about trans woman where trans women inhabit the roles, and there is no pretension in fabricating narrative tropes to make these and other characters products of previous cinema.
-This is cinema of the ground, of real life and of empathy from the police officers all the way down to the fast food workers who just want to get home for Christmas.
+This is cinema of the ground, of real life and of empathy.

 - See all reviews